dafaqboomduck/nlp-project/model_card.md

 ## 🛑 Out-of-Scope Use

+This model was trained and fine-tuned to classify six emotions and a neutral state in English text data transcribed from television shows.
+Its performance has not been evaluated on other languages or text types.
+Users should independently assess the model’s performance and suitability for their specific use cases before deployment.

 **Prohibited Uses:** This model **must not** be used to intentionally create **hostile, alienating, or discriminatory environments** or content against individuals or groups.

 **Factual Content:** The model was trained for emotion classification, **not for generating factual or true representations** of people or events.
 Using this model to create or present content as factually accurate is **out-of-scope** and could lead to misrepresentation.